Saheedatt/alx_python/Readme.md

-This is the readme fr the whole project.
+This is the readme for Introduction to Python.
+This repository contains exercises from alx_introduction to software engineering program.